kwxm/nofib-plutus/README.md

 can also be run directly as Haskell programs with suitable modifications (often already contained in the source file, possibly commented out).

+Most of the programs contain notes about the time/memory usage of the Plutus vesrion with various inputs.
+These are usually near the `Main` function.

 ### Problems
 A number of problems arose while I was porting the programs.